2025 SEPA rulebooks

 EventDescriptionTimer

-Maximum execution time targetThe target time for the originator PSP to receive a positive or negative response from the beneficiary PSP.5 seconds from initiation
+Maximum execution time targetThe originator PSP should receive a response from the beneficiary PSP.5 seconds from initiation

-• Incoming payments: incoming payments and related events now include initiated_at for SCT Inst payments.
-Customers must use initiated_at to compute target maximum execution time target and reject payments that have been received more than 7 seconds from initiation.
-Numeral does not calculate target maximum execution time target and does not automatically reject payments
+Incoming payments. incoming_payment objects and related events now include initiated_at for SCT Inst payments.
+Use initiated_at to compute the maximum execution time target.
+Reject payments received more than seven seconds after initiation.
+Mambu Payments does not calculate the target or reject payments automatically.

 SCT Inst maximum amount